kensanata/spellcasters/Zorkan.md

 go back a long time, but they can't tell individuals apart and their sense of time is confusing at best.

-**Giant rock throwing** (2) allows you to pick up a large rock and throw it like giants do: roll to-hit as you would, deal 3d6 on a hit, no save.
+**Throw a rock** (2) allows you to pick up a large rock and throw it like giants do: roll to-hit as you would, deal 3d6 on a hit, no save.

 **Golem craft** (2) animates clay.
 This requires a cheap gem set into the forehead of the little creature.
 A *clay* golem has HD 3 AC 6 1d10